Illinois Compiled Statutes

 (from Ch.
 46, par.
 3-4)

-No patient of any hospital or mental institution in this State, shall by
+No patient who has resided for less than 180 days in any hospital or mental institution in this State, shall by

 virtue of his abode at such hospital or mental institution be deemed a